Typhoon Vicki

-Typhoon Vicki, known in the Philippines as Typhoon Gading, was a typhoon that was notable for having a strange eastward-northeastward track through the Philippines and Japan.
+Typhoon Vicki, known in the Philippines as Typhoon Gading, was a moderately strong typhoon that was notable for having a rather unusual eastward-northeastward track through the Philippines and Japan.
 The eleventh tropical depression, seventh named tropical storm and fourth typhoon of the inactive 1998 Pacific typhoon season, Vicki originated from an area of disturbed weather in the South China Sea.

 Meteorological history

 On September 17, a tropical disturbance formed at South China Sea west of Luzon.
 It intensified quickly and was named Vicki, eventually attaining typhoon status a day after it formed.
 Unusual for a Pacific typhoon, the system moved eastward and crossed Luzon on September 18, bringing squally conditions to most parts of the island.
 After that, Vicki then moved northeast, and eventually made landfall on September 22 at the Kii Peninsula in Japan.

 Impact

 In all, 108 people were killed and 10 others were listed as missing.
-Damages from the storm amounted to $1.86 billion.